edoyango/personal-webpage/src/worknotes/content.en/docs/manual-vectorization/sumreduce.md

 OVERALL_GEOMEAN                                  -0.2179   -0.2179          0          0          0          0
 ```

-The tests that fit on L1-L3 cache benefit the most with about 2.2x speedup.
+The tests that fit on L1-L3 cache benefit the most with about 1.3x speedup.
 The largest test shows the worst speedup, at
- ~1.7x speedup.
-The ~2x speedup obtained in these tests are inline with expectations as the SIMD reduction shown here
+ ~1.1x speedup.
+A 1.3x speedup is about in line with rough estimates, based on the ratios of adds per 8 elements
- only reduces adds by half.
+ (8/6 = 1.33).

 #### Double Precision